 I remembered seeing this on the news in Australia—but I knew little beyond the headlines.

 Walking through the streets of Bangkok, meeting people here, I found it astounding that over 100 people could have been shot here, on the streets, so recently.
 I asked if they thought it had shaken their society?
 And how people handled it today?
 “People forget,” Aong said, “It’s what allows life to continue.
 It’s easier to forget than remember.”

 Considering that Cups of nun chai is, at its core, a refusal to forget I found this willingness to forget fascinating.
 I asked if forgetting meant forgiving.
 “No,” Kitti and Aong were adamant that no one could ever forgive what had happened, though it was possible to forget.

 Yesterday in Bangkok I learnt that Thailand’s national anthem was broadcast twice everyday and everyone was required to stand.
 Now I wanted to know if the death of the Red Shirts came to people’s mind when the anthem was played.
 How did that anthem sound when these protests were happening?

-Tae spoke about the intersection of the state, the monarch and religion in contemporary Thai society.
+Tae spoke about the complex intersection of the state, the monarch and religion in contemporary Thai society.
 Aong and Kitti explained in more detail the differing politics of the poorer Red Shirts, the middle class Yellow Shirts and the elusive state backed Black Shirts.
-People choose to forget because when things were at the surface you could loose friends, feud with your family, or even be thrown from a taxi for supporting one particular coloured shirt over another.
-People forgot in order to avoid ongoing conflict.
+“People choose to forget because if you don’t, when things come to the surface you could lose friends, fight with your family, or I’ve even heard of people being thrown from taxis for supporting the wrong coloured shirt.”
+Tae explained.